 Sensitive personal data is a more specific set of categories that must be handled with greater care, as its exposure could cause a person considerable financial or personal harm.

 Examples of sensitive information are a person’s financial and health information, race or ethnic background, political opinions, religious or philosophical beliefs, membership of a trade union, sex life or sexual orientation, genetic data and biometric data.

 We should also mention sensitive business data.
 Although the regulations that protect it may be different ones, this type of data should be carefully protected as well.
 Sensitive business information might include intellectual property, trade secrets, plans for a merger, or any other data that would negatively affect the business if it fell into a competitor’s hands.

 How much sensitive data do you store?

-If you are not sure whether you have this type of data in your systems, where it is, or how much of it you store, use DataMapper to quickly find and track sensitive data across all your company’s storage locations.
+If you are not sure whether you have this type of data in your systems, where it is, or how much of it you store, you should find out now.

 How might others access someone's sensitive personal data?

-Ransomware attacks lock up your programs or data files, causing a costly interruption to your business, while data theft exposes you and all the personal data you store to the attacker.
+Ransomware attacks lock up your programs or data files, causing a costly interruption to your business.
+Data theft, on the other hand, exposes you and all the personal data you store to theft or publication.

 Once they’ve gained access to sensitive data like bank account or credit card numbers, personal health information, Social Security numbers, etc., cyber-criminals can do a world of damage to you and your customers.
 They can easily open up a line of credit in someone else’s name, empty bank or stock trading accounts, and more.